nestybox/sysbox-ee/docs/user-guide/images.md

 -   Improves efficiency:

-    -   Sysbox has a [feature](#inner-docker-image-sharing) that maximizes sharing of preloaded inner container images across system containers.
+    -   Sysbox-EE has a [feature](#inner-docker-image-sharing) that maximizes sharing of preloaded inner container images across system containers.
 This **significantly** reduces the storage overhead on the host.

 -   Ease of use:

-    -   It's easier to deploy a system container that comes preloaded with your choice of inner containers, than to pull those inner containers into system container at runtime.
+    -   It's easier to deploy a system container that comes preloaded with your choice of inner containers than to pull those inner containers into system container at runtime.

 -   Air-gapped environments: